-This story was published on 13 June 2019.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 13 June 2019.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 Employment programs and supportive employers are key to knocking down some of the barriers to work experienced by Indigenous Australians.

 Speaking at the recent National Indigenous Career Advancement Forum during Reconciliation Week, Branch Manager Specialist Programs, Ali Jalayer, said that while many Indigenous Australians are thriving in workplaces across Australia, progress towards halving the gap in employment rates between Indigenous and non-Indigenous Australians has been slow.

 “Employment is critical to the health and prosperity of Indigenous people, offering social and economic benefits that flow to individuals, families, communities and the economy as a whole,” Ali said.

 “One of the key challenges is increasing the proportion of Indigenous Australians who can participate in the labour force.

 “The department does this by addressing the systemic issues that hold Indigenous Australians out of the workforce, like helping people to reengage with the labour market after periods of incarceration or when caring for young children.”

 While the Department of Employment, Skills, Small and Family Business delivers programs such as the Time to Work Employment Service and ParentsNext to address these systemic barriers, Ali urged employers to become “employers of choice” for Indigenous Australians.